EmuDeck/emudeck.github.io/docs/emulators/steamos/retroarch.md

 [Back to the Top](#retroarch-table-of-contents)

 1. Global = Everything.
-1. Core = Anything run by a specfic cores.
+2. Core = Anything run by a specific core.
-1. Content Directory = Any rom in a specific directory. *these are used for the emudeck applied shaders.
+3. Content Directory = Any ROM in a specific directory.
+    * These are used for the EmuDeck applied shaders.
-1. Game = that specific rom.
+4. Game = that specific ROM.

 As you get lower in this list it takes precedence, so if you do nothing but set a core shader preset, it will  not override the content directory preset already applied.